ROOTED IN ETHICS

 WHAT'S COMING NEXT?

-• A Community of Practice for organisations wanting to share their learnings from implementing Rooted in Ethics into their restoration practices.
+A community of practice for organisations to share their experiences incorporating Rooted in Ethics into their restoration work.